sindresorhus/pageres/readme.md

 ## Task runners

-Check out [grunt-pageres](https://github.com/sindresorhus/grunt-pageres) if you're using grunt.
+Check out [grunt-pageres](https://github.com/sindresorhus/grunt-pageres) if you're using Grunt.

-For gulp or broccoli, just use the below API directly.
+For Gulp and Broccoli, just use the API directly.
 No need for a wrapper plugin.

 ## Built with Pageres